That-Thing/SenBox/README.md

 sudo systemctl start senbox
 ```

-It is suggested that you run this through CloudFlare
+It is suggested that you run SenBox through CloudFlare